rothgar/netdata-wiki/Home.md

 ## Is it ready?

 Software is never ready.
+There is always something to improve.

-Netdata is stable though.
+**Netdata is stable** though.
 I use it on production systems without any issues.

 ## Is it released?